 B) Basis of preparation of financial statements

 These financial statements have been prepared and presented under the historical cost convention, on the accrual basis of accounting except for certain financial assets and liabilities that are measured at fair values at the end of each reporting period, as stated in the accounting policies stated out below.
-These financial Statements have been prepared by the Company as a going concern.
+These financial statements have been prepared by the Company as a going concern.

-The accounting policies are applied consistently to all the periods presented in the financial statements, except where a newly issued accounting standard is initially adopted or a revision to an existing standard requires a change in the accounting policy hitherto in use.
+The accounting policies are applied consistently to all the periods presented in the financial statements, except where a newly issued Accounting Standard is initially adopted or a revision to an existing standard requires a change in the accounting policy hitherto in use.

 The financial statements are presented in Indian Rupee which is also the functional currency of the Company.
 All amounts disclosed in the financial statements and notes have been rounded-off to the nearest million as per the requirement of Schedule III, unless otherwise stated.
-Amount less than a million is presented as '0 million.
+Amount less than a million is presented as I 0 million.

 Previous year figures, where applicable, have been indicated in brackets.